-The following properties make the Bell Metal an ideal choice for making bells - sturdy, slightly elastic vibrates well, hard and does not bend or crack easily, can resist weathering and oxidization.
+The following properties make the Bell Metal an ideal choice for making bells - sturdy, slightly elastic, vibrates well, hard and does not bend or crack easily, resist weathering and oxidization.

 Famous Bells Around The World

-- The Tsar Bell in Moscow, Russia is the largest bell in the world that still exists.
-It weighs 400,000 pounds and was cast during 1733 -1735.
+- The Tsar Bell in Moscow, Russia, is the largest in the world that still exists.
+It weighed 400,000 pounds and was cast during 1733 -1735.
 This bell cracked due to a fire mishap in 1737.

 - The largest bell ever made was the Great Bell of Dhammazedi that was forged in 1484 with a weight of 330 tons.
-This bell was lost to the floods of the Burma River 1608.
+This bell was lost to the floods of the Burma Rivers in 1608.

 - The largest swinging bell in the world is the World Peace Bell in the Millennium Monument of Newport, Kentucky, United States.
 It has a weight of 66,000 pounds and a diameter of 12 feet.
 It was cast in 1998 by the Verdin company.

-- The Bell of Seongdeok, South Korea is the largest extant bell in the world that weighs 25 tons.
-It is currently kept in the National Museum of Gyeognju.
+- The Bell of Seongdeok, South Korea, is the largest extant bell in the world that weighs 25 tons.
+It is currently kept in the National Museum of Gyeongju.

 - The most famous bell in American history is the Liberty Bell in Philadelphia, Pennsylvania.
 It was cast by the White Chapel Bell Foundry and initially weighed 2080 pounds.

-- The three notable bells in the United Kingdom are Great Paul in St. Paul’s Cathedral City of London, Great George in Anglican Cathedral Liverpool and Big Ben Clock Tower in Palace of West Minister City of London.
+- The three notable bells in the United Kingdom are Great Paul in St. Paul’s Cathedral City of London, Great George in Anglican Cathedral Liverpool, and Big Ben Clock Tower in the Palace of the West Minister City of London.

 - The Big Ben clock tower is located in the St. Stephen’s Tower London.
-The bell had a weight of 13 tons and was installed in 1859.
-BBC started broadcasting the chimes of the Big Ben in 1924.
+The bell weighed 13 tons and was installed in 1859.
+BBC started broadcasting the chimes of Big Ben in 1924.